thirumurthis/Learnings/K8s/operator/Operator-sdk-_log_record_event_notes.md

 * The operator-sdk includes additional make targets, to help in development.
 Issuing below command will deploy the controller changes to local kind cluster.
 The output looks like below.

 *Note:*
-> * The log statement added in the reconciler will be is displayed once we deploy the Custom resource to cluster.
- > * In below first I deployed the Custom resource, when the operator changes are deployed controller reconciler picked the event and printed the log message.
+> * In below output first deployed operator changes using `make generate install run`, then deployed the Custom Resource manifest.
+> * Once the operator sees the CR deployment a create event is received by reconciler and the based on the logic to print the log the log info will be printed.

 *Info:*
-> * If `make generate install run` from the WSL2 terminal was not able to find the Kubernetes cluster, you can copy the kube config from the windows `.kube` to WSL2 path.
+> * If make generate install run from the WSL2 terminal was not able to find the Kubernetes cluster, you can copy the kube config from the windows .kube to WSL2 path.
-> * Form WSL2 terminal, you can issue the command `cp /mnt/c/Users/<username>/.kube/config ~/.kube/config`
+> * Form WSL2 terminal, you can use below command to copy,
+> ```
+> cp /mnt/c/Users/<username>/.kube/config ~/.kube/config
+>```

 ```plaintext
 $ make generate install run